Login Start 15-Day Free Trial

 Revenue

 Customer Lifetime Value (CLV): CLV estimates the total revenue a business can expect from a single customer account throughout its relationship.
 It is calculated by multiplying the average purchase value, purchase frequency, and customer lifespan.
-Understanding CLV helps in making informed decisions about customer acquisition spending.
+Understanding CLV helps make informed decisions about customer acquisition spending.

 By diligently tracking these metrics, businesses can gain valuable insights into their growth marketing efforts, allowing for data-driven decisions and strategic adjustments to optimize performance across the customer lifecycle.